Accounting & Bookkeeping Services for Small Businesses Across the UK

 But here is what happens.
 In the beginning, the financial side is manageable.
 There are not many invoices.
 The bank account is easy to follow.
 Things feel relatively under control.
 And so the attention goes where it should go — to the work, to the customers, to the craft.

 Then the business grows.
 More customers.
 More suppliers.
 More transactions moving in and out of the account every week.
 More receipts in the drawer, more invoices in the inbox, more messages from people who want things and people who are owed things.
-The work expands to fill the day — and then some.
 And the financial side, once manageable, begins to quietly accumulate.

 It is not neglect.
 It is not carelessness.
 It is simply what happens when one capable person is trying to do everything at once, and there are only so many hours in the day.